MCCTeam/MCCTeam.github.io/docs/guide/configuration.md

 -   **Description:**

-    This setting is where you define the way you will sign in with your Microsoft account, avaliable options are `mcc` and `browser`.
+    This setting is where you define the way you will sign in with your Microsoft account, available options are `mcc` and `browser`.

 -   **Default:** `mcc`